tsgates/arch-wiki-markdown/wiki/Redmine.md

 Supported RubyGems versions

-2.3.0
+2.5.0

 ruby 1.8.7, 1.9.2, 1.9.3, 2.0.0

-Rails 3.2.13
+Rails 3.2

 RubyGems <= 1.8

-jruby 1.6.7, 1.7.2
+jruby 1.7.6

 There are two simple ways to install Ruby: installing the ruby package as described in ruby or installing RVM as described in RVM (recommended).

+Note:Ruby MRI 1.8.7 support has reached its EOL and its use is discouraged.
+See Important: Ruby 1.8.7 out of support and #14371 for additional information.

+Note:MRI 1.9.3p327 contains a bug breaking plugin loading under Windows which 1.9.3p194 or 1.9.3p392 haven't.

+Note:Ruby 2.1 on Rails 3.2 has a bug.
+See upstream bug track #16194.

-Note:If you use RVM, pay attention to the single and multiple user differences!
+Warning:If you use RVM, pay attention to the single and multiple user differences!
 If you are not creating a hosting service, the multiple user (available for all users on the machine) should be the choice for simpler debuging.

 > Database

-Redmine Officially support many databases.
+Redmine supports many different databases.

 MariaDB 5.0 or higher (recommended)